 - Able to learn and succeed without having an on-site peer group

-- Applicants who have been out of school for three years or more may be asked to provide evidence that their knowledge-base is current and/or to take a placement exam.
+- Applicants who have been out of school for five years or more may be asked to provide evidence that their knowledge-base is current and/or to take a placement exam.
+See course policies under Accepted Students tab for our program's recency of education policy.